- 1 kg (4 cupfresh Jackfruit pods cleaned & roughly chopped * see notes

 - pinch of salt

-For the patholi - 4-5 Large Teak leaves ( or banana leaves cut in 10x4 inch pieces)
+- 4-5 Large Teak leaves or banana leaves cut in 10x4 inch pieces

-2. After 3 hours completely drain the rice and grind it along with the jackfruit pieces, jaggery, pinch of salt and pepper powder to a fine paste.
+After 3 hours completely drain the rice and grind it along with the jackfruit pieces, jaggery, pinch of salt and pepper powder to a fine paste.
 The batter should be thick & dryish like dosa batter.
 The moisture in the jackfruit is enough to get the grinding going & hassle free.
-Use water sparingly only if mixer grinder is used (in which case adding little water may be essential for the grinding process)

 The jackfruit pods should be cleaned of the seed & pith and then weighed.
 I have used 1 kg of cleaned and ready to eat jackfruit pods.
 However you may adjust the amount of fruit used according to your taste and according to the sweetness of the fruit.